jenkinsci/gitlab-plugin/README.md

 # Introduction

-This plugin allows GitLab to trigger builds in Jenkins when code is committed or merge requests are opened/updated.
+This wonderful plugin allows GitLab to trigger builds in Jenkins when code is committed or merge requests are opened/updated.
 It can also send build status back to GitLab.

 ### Seeking maintainers